Subscription Based Information Technology Arrangement (SBITA)

 The subscription asset is measured at the initial subscription liability plus payments associated with the SBITA contract made at the start of the subscription term, plus any capitalizable initial implementation costs (see section 3.4.21.72).

 Payments made to the SBITA vendor and payments for capitalizable initial implementation costs that are made before the start of the subscription term should be reported as a prepayment (an asset).
 This prepayment should be reduced by any incentives received from the same SBITA vendor.
-At the start of the subscription term, the prepayment should be reclassified as ab addition to the subscription asset.
+At the start of the subscription term, the prepayment should be reclassified as an addition to the subscription asset.
+This prepayment is a non-amortized capital asset until the SBITA is placed into service, similar to construction in progress.

 The subscription asset should be amortized over the shorter of the subscription term or the underlying IT asset’s useful life.
 GASB does not specify a required amortization method, so governments may choose which method they use (for example the interest method or straight-line).